Happiness in the Pursuit

 Wait a minute, Dr. Brian Little is in this chat group

-As I was reflecting on Kaminski's ideas, another voice was already in the chat.
+As I was reflecting on Kaminski's ideas, another voice was already in the chat group.

 Psychologist Brian Little.

-Little's work has always fascinated me because he refuses to let personality become destiny.
+Little's work fascinated me because he refuses to let personality become destiny.

-He proposes that our lives are shaped by three interacting natures.
+He proposes that our lives are shaped by 3 natures.

 Our Biogenic Nature - the temperament we're largely born with.